SamuelSherpa2020/SamuelSherpa2020/README.md

 ### Hi there 👋

-- 🔭 I am currently seeking a .Net developer role.
+- 🔭 I am currently seeking .Net role.
 - 🤗 I'm working as a .Net Developer currently at Silicon Soft and IT Consultant Pvt Ltd.
 - 🌱 I’m currently working on a .Net MVC project.
 - 👯 I’m looking to collaborate on .net MVC and Web API projects.